How to Minimize Air Motor Freezing

 In addition, several non-environmental factors contribute to air motor freezing such as motor air valve material, motor air valve geometry, motor pressure demand, time length of cycle run, cycle rate of motor, and exhaust port restrictions.

-Video: Icing Comparison - Graco vs. Wiwa
+WATCH: Icing Comparison - Graco vs. Wiwa

 Selecting appropriate equipment

 The advantage of a pneumatic motor is that it has a simple, robust design.
 If a contractor experiences air motor freezing, there are several solutions.
 These solutions include changing the operating parameters, changing the exhaust configuration, installing an air line heater, and substituting equipment.